akaustel/whadapp/README.md

 # Wha'Dapp

-A simplistic example app for building ditributed applications using `Wish` peer-to-peer identity-based communication, `node.js` and `Angular`.
+A simplistic example app for building distributed applications using `Wish` peer-to-peer identity-based communication, `node.js` and `Angular`.

 # Setup